RetailMeNot/anchor/CONTRIBUTING.md

 # Contributing to React

-Want to contribute to Fractals?
+Want to contribute to Anchor?
 There are a few things you need to know.

 We wrote a **[contribution guide](#)** to help you get started.